 Cloud providers should monitor screen logs crosswise over firewalls, servers and system devices to search for risks.
 Moreover, web hosting providers should go beyond logging—they need to have a setup procedure of gathering the logs and examining the outcomes.
 Inquire as to whether you can see logs for consistency and security policies general framework investigating and security incident response.

-Above were some of the security questions one need to ask the cloud hosting providers in India before settling on one.
+Above were some of the security questions one need to ask the cloud hosting providers before settling on one.
 Hope you found it useful.
 For queries use the below comment box.